-The first of 10 Charles Owen Technical Merit competitions took place February 21-24 at the Pine Top Horse Trials in Flagstaff, Arizona on July 5-7, 2019.
-Over the course of the year, the Charles Owen Technical Merit Award will be presented at one event in each of the 10 USEA Areas, rewarding riders for their safe and effective cross-country riding.
+Area X’s leg of the Charles Owen Technical Merit Award took place at the Coconino Summer I Horse Trials in Flagstaff, Arizona on July 5-7, 2019.
+Over the course of the year, the Charles Owen Technical Merit Award is presented at one event in each of the 10 USEA Areas, rewarding riders for their safe and effective cross-country riding.
 Kimberly Storm and Leslie Villela walked away winners of the Charles Owen Technical Merit Award at Coconino.